Introduction

 In order for DataTables to be able to function correctly, the HTML for the target table must be laid out in a well formed manner with the 'thead' and 'tbody' sections declared.
 For example:

-Defining the 'tfoot' section is optional from the view point of DataTables, and if defined will be used in the same manner that thead is used, with the exception of being able to use them to sort data.
+Defining the 'tfoot' section is optional from the view point of DataTables, and if defined will be used in a similar manner to how thead is used, with the exception of being able to use them to sort data.

 Javascript initialisation